wacncontent/CustomizeTool/output/includes/mobile-services-javascript-backend-push-notifications-app-users.md

-1. Log on to the [Azure Management Portal], click **Mobile Services**, and then click your mobile service.
+1. Log on to the [Azure Management Portal](https://manage.windowsazure.cn/), click **Mobile Services**, and then click your mobile service.

 2. Click the **Push** tab, select **Only Authenticated Users** for **Permissions**, click **Save**, and then click **Edit Script**.